 This versatility reminds me of other beloved Filipino pork dishes.
 Take pork binagoongan, for instance, with its bold, savory kick from shrimp paste.
-Or pork guisantes, a tomato-based stew that’s both hearty and comforting.
-Then there’s menudo, a fiesta staple with tender pork and vibrant vegetables, and pork with coconut, a creamy dish that always pairs perfectly with steamed rice.
+Or pork guisantes, a tomato-based stew thatโs both hearty and comforting.
+Then thereโs pork with coconut, a creamy dish that always pairs perfectly with steamed rice.

 Jump to:

-- Versatile: Easily adapt it with peanut butter, coconut milk, or extra spices to suit your taste.
+- Easy to customize with peanut butter, coconut milk, or spice

 What Is Caldereta?